Warren8824/XRP-Insight/CONTRIBUTING.md

 - Ensure your code adheres to the Style Guide and passes Black and Flake8 checks (details below).
 - Make sure your changes do not break any existing functionality.
 Running tests is always a good idea.

-### 5. Code Formatting and Linting
+### 5. Code Formatting
-To maintain code consistency, we use Black for code formatting and Flake8 for linting.
-Before committing your code, please follow these steps to ensure your code adheres to the project standards:
+To maintain code consistency, we use Black for code formatting.
+Before committing your code, please follow this step to ensure your code adheres to the project standards:

-1. Run Black: This will automatically format your code. `black .`
+- Run Black: This will automatically format your code. `black .`
-2. Run Flake8: This will check for any linting errors. `flake8`

 Our GitHub Actions workflow will also automatically run these tools on each pull request, but it's best to check locally before submitting your changes.